markekraus/PSRAW/docs/PrivateFunctions/Show-RedditOAuthWindow.md

 $Result = Show-RedditOAuthWindow -Url $URL -RedirectUri $RedirectUri
 ```

-This is an example of what `Reqeust-RedditOAuthCode` calls to `Show-RedditOAuthWindow`.
+This is an example of what `Request-RedditOAuthCode` calls to `Show-RedditOAuthWindow`.

 ## PARAMETERS

 ### -RedirectUri
 The Redirect Uri expected.
-This is tested for in the curent URL of the window and when it is detected it closes the windows and returns the resulting URL.
+This is tested for in the current URL of the window and when it is detected it closes the windows and returns the resulting URL.

 ```yaml
 Type: String